PandasThumb/pandasthumb.github.io/_posts/2021/2021-03-30-Casey-Takes-a-Swing.md

 In a similar way, what hominin fossils such as <i>Ardipithecus</i> do is show us how and when ancestral members of our human family tree acquired certain morphologic traits that came to define the remaining surviving branch of the human family tree.
 The real question is <i>not</i> whether there is some feature that reflects the arboreal habits of the last common ancestor (LCA) of humans and other African apes.
 Rather the question is what features are present in <i>Ardipithecus</i> that are found only in the evolutionary branch leading to modern hominins.
 Even in the light of Ardi’s retention of some morphologic features well suited to suspensory locomotor behavior (movement characterized by hanging or swinging below branches of trees), Ardi still possesses traits commonly found in hominins, but not in chimpanzees or gorillas.

-It is unlikely that Ardi is <i>the</i> direct ancestor of all modern humans, but the point is that this is not why <i>Ardipithecus</i> is of interest.
-Rather, <i>Ardipithecus</i> helps to tell us about the journey of our branch of the evolutionary tree from the last common ancestor (LCA) with the other African apes to modern humans.
-The greatest value of these specimens to that inquiry is in how they shed light on that journey—even if we never find <i>the</i> direct lineal ancestor of all modern humans.
+It is unlikely that Ardi is the direct ancestor of all modern humans, but the point is that this is not why Ardipithecus is of interest.
+Rather, Ardipithecus helps to tell us about the journey of our branch of the evolutionary tree from the last common ancestor (LCA) with the other African apes to modern humans.
+The greatest value of these specimens to that inquiry is in how they shed light on that journey—even if we never find the direct lineal ancestor of all modern humans.

-The rookie mistake here is using a "like-goes-with-like" classification scheme that relies on similar morphologic responses to environmental pressures rather than the features shared uniquely by members of the same branch of the evolutionary tree.
+The rookie mistake here is presuming that finding collateral relatives with key features different from our own means that they nullify any relationship among us.

 <strong>Strike 2: Phylo-D’Oh</strong>